Hombre2014/Hombre2014/README.md

 <h1 align="center">Hi 👋, I'm Yuriy</h1>
 <h2 align="center">A passionate frontend developer, learning full-stack</h2></br>
-<p>Student at Microverse full-stack web development program.
-Learning HTML, CSS, JavaScript, React, Ruby, Postgre SQL and Ruby on Rails.</p>
+<p>Student at Microverse full-stack web development program - HTML, CSS, JavaScript, React, Ruby, Postgre SQL and Ruby on Rails.</p>
 <p>Looking for a new opportunity as a remote web developer.</p>

 What I have build in the past:</br>